MichaelSchneeberger/rxbp/README.md

 An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into observables.

-*Rxbackpressure* has an experimental status.
+The *rxbackpressure* library is heavily inspired by [Monix](https://github.com/monix/monix).

-The current motivation of this library is to use it for signal processing applications.
+It has still experimental status.

 Implemented operators
 ---------------------